 It will do the same as in previous example.
 You'll also need to have the GP java class files and their location added to the Java class path.
-See Remote UI Demo Instructions for info on how to create the archive.
+You can copy the java class files from GP home directory, copy the file named guinea.jar.